4. Social Inclusion

 Inclusive Programmes for Young People

-Hungary has five inclusive programmes for young people:
+Hungary has four nation-wide inclusive programmes for young people:

 - the 'Útravaló' Scholarship Programme (Útravaló Ösztöndíj Program),